A shared vision for the future of health in Europe | Save the date for the 2nd EU Health Summit

-The 2nd EU Health Summit organised by the EU Health Coalition, will take place on the 27th and 28th of April 2020 in Brussels.
+The 2nd EU Health Summit organised by the EU Health Coalition, will take place on the 4th and 5th May 2020 in Brussels.
 Last year, we presented 20 recommendations for a healthier Europe, calling on the EU institutions to bring about necessary changes.
 Next year’s two-day conference will focus on the implementation of these recommendations, as we enter a fresh cycle for European policymaking, while assessing the necessary steps to address health challenges in the EU and delivering more for patients across Europe.

 On one hand, Europe has made huge advances in terms of health.
 EU citizens can expect to live up to 30 years longer than they did a century ago.
 Cancer death rates have fallen by 20% over the last 20 years.
 HIV/AIDS is no longer a death sentence, but a life-long chronic condition when treated.
 At the same time, critical health challenges for Europe remain to be addressed.

 On the other hand, our healthcare systems and society still face significant challenges that require new types of partnerships.
 This is why the 29 organisations of the EU Health Coalition joined forces in 2018 to present concrete recommendations at the 1st ever EU Health Summit and why the next Summit in 2020 will be key to understand what still needs to be done to provide solutions to the challenges we face.